Travz08/hackathon-term2/README.md

 $ bundle

 ```
-## image optimiser
-We used optimizilla.com to make sure all our images were as small as possible.

 The following APIs were used:
 Google maps API on the Contact page.

+## Image optimiser
+We used optimizilla.com to make sure all our images were as small as possible.

 ## Design & Planning
 We created the following user stories using Trello.